controlplaneio-fluxcd/d1-fleet/README.md

 This repository is managed by the platform team who are responsible for the Kubernetes infrastructure and have direct access to the fleet of clusters.

-## Scope
+## Scope and Access Control

+The platform team that manages this repository must have **admin** rights to the `d1-fleet` repository and **cluster admin** rights to all clusters in the fleet to be able to perform the following tasks:

-- Bootstrap Flux with multi-tenancy restrictions on fleet clusters
+- Bootstrap Flux with multi-tenancy restrictions on fleet clusters.
-- Configure the delivery of platform components (defined in `d1-infra` repository)
+- Configure the delivery of platform components (defined in `d1-infra` repository).
-- Configure the delivery of applications (defined in `d1-apps` repository)
+- Configure the delivery of applications (defined in `d1-apps` repository).

-## Access Control

-The platform team that manages this repository must have the following access rights:

-- **Admin** rights to the `d1-fleet` repository
-- **Cluster Admin** rights to all clusters in the fleet

 ## Bootstrap Procedure

+The bootstrap procedure is a one-time operation that sets up the Flux controllers on the cluster, and configures the delivery of platform components and applications.

+After bootstrap, Flux will monitor the repository for changes and will reconcile itself from the Kubernetes manifests pushed by the Flux CLI in the repository.
+Changes to Flux configuration and version upgrades are done by modifying the repository and letting Flux reconcile the changes, there is no need to run the bootstrap command again nor connect to the cluster.

 ## Create a GitHub Account for Flux